couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 A provider is a factory for Encrypters and their associated Decrypter.
 It does not implement any interface, and is not strictly a part of the FLE framework.
 Its role is to simplify the configuration of related components.
-We’ll see an example in the [Sample Configuration](#sample-configuration) section.
+We'll see an example in the [Sample Configuration](#sample-configuration) section.

 ### DefaultCryptoManager